-Scientists identify potential drug target for inflammatory diseases including cancersNovember 21st, 2012 in Inflammatory disorders /
+Scientists identify potential drug target for inflammatory diseases including cancersNovember 21, 2012 in Medicine & Health / Inflammatory disorders

 A*STAR scientists have identified the enzyme, telomerase, as a cause of chronic inflammation in human cancers.
 Chronic inflammation is now recognized as a key underlying cause for the development of many human cancers, autoimmune disorders, neurodegenerative diseases, and metabolic diseases such as diabetes.
 This enzyme, which is known to be responsible for providing cancer cells the endless ability to divide, is now found to also jumpstart and maintain chronic inflammation in cancers.

 In identifying this enzyme, inflammation can be prevented or reduced, and the common ailments can be alleviated.
 This discovery has considerable impact on healthcare because developing drugs to target telomerase can greatly reduce healthcare costs.

 Currently, the annual costs and expenses associated with cancer and metabolic diseases such as diabetes amount to about $132 billion in the US alone.
 Although many safe and effective anti-inflammatory drugs such as aspirin are currently available on the market, these drugs sometimes have side effects because blocking inflammation is typically detrimental to normal physiology.
 Hence there exists a need for the development of cost-effective drugs that are targeted, so as to minimize side effects.
 The research findings were published on Nov.
 18, 2012, in the prestigious scientific journal, Nature Cell Biology.